 We set up a feeder outside of our window, and had lots of visitors, much to the delight of Alexander and Aylin.
 And mom and dad, too.

-Mommy cardinal came in a snow storm, and she used to linger leisurely at at the feeder.
+Mommy cardinal came often in the snow storms, and would linger leisurely at at the feeder.

 Mr. Blue Jay came late in the season, and he used to hide in the bushes until he was sure the coast was clear.
 A neighborhood cat would sometimes visit the area.